 If you can deal with this, then you can make butterflies at home in your garden with puddles for drinking and... cooling off, logs for shelter, host plants for laying eggs and, of course, flowers for nectar.

 Once you have a hospitable environment for butterflies, keep them coming back by providing their favorite plants.
 Butterflies are partial to flowers with flat umbels, where they can stop and warm their wings as well as grab a snack on the fly.
 Bright colors will catch their eye in flight, so consider planting your butterfly plants in swaths larger enough for them to spot.
 A butterfly plant here and there is not going to do the trick.

-Remember to never use pesticides on your plants, if you are... encouraging butterflies to visit.
-And keep them in flower longer by regularly deadheading the spent blossoms, so new ones will form.
+Remember never to use pesticides on your plants, if you are... encouraging butterflies to visit.
+And keep them in flower longer by regularly deadheading the spent blossoms so that new ones will form.

 03 of 06

 We often forget that birds need access to water, as much as they need food.
 Hummingbirds particularly like a gentle mist from a fountain or waterfall.
-Placing one or two near your plants is sure to... attract them to your garden.
-Here are some more tips for attracting hummingbirds to your yard.
+Placing one or two near your plants is sure... to attract them to your garden.

 04 of 06